-How to create a website that not only serves as a traditional charity website does, but has the important job of providing an emergency response mechanism for those in immediate need or crisis?
+A new website that not only serves as a traditional charity website, but one that has the additional important role of providing an emergency response mechanism for those in immediate need or crisis.

 Veterans Aid was established in 1932 as a direct response to the homelessness caused by poverty and unemployment among the ex-service community in London.
 The charity’s core business is still to help those homeless individuals among the ex-military community; however its reach and impact is no longer simply London, but is now felt nationally and worldwide.
 It’s aim is no longer to just ‘address homelessness and its consequence’ but, through timely intervention to prevent it and prevent it recurring.
 Now, many, many decades since it’s inception, Veterans Aid still delivers against that pledge every single day.